 Today, I have some thought-provoking points for you to consider regarding the employee shortage.

-There are 10,000 baby boomers retiring each day and here are many millennials that are joining the workforce.
+Each day, 10,000 baby boomers retire from their careers, and many millennials are starting to join the workforce.
 However, coaching and teaching this new generation takes time, so they aren’t a direct replacement for those who are rapidly retiring.
 Because of this, there is an employee shortage, and experts say that the shortage is only going to get worse before it gets better.